pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/state.md

 ### Pulumi Service Architecture

-The Pulumi Service is comprised of two Internet-accessible endpoints &mdash; a web application at `app.pulumi.com` (called [the "Pulumi Console"]({{< relref "/docs/intro/console" >}})) and a REST API at `api.pulumi.com` &mdash; with an assortment of cloud infrastructure to support its features.
+The Pulumi Service is comprised of two Internet-accessible endpoints&mdash;a web application at `app.pulumi.com` and a REST API at `api.pulumi.com`&mdash;with an assortment of cloud infrastructure to support its features.
 A simplified diagram of its architecture looks like this:

 <img src="/images/docs/reference/state_saas.png" alt="Pulumi Service Architecture" class="img-bordered">